mccodes320/GoogleHandle/Integrating Applications with Gemini 1.0 Pro on Google Cloud.md

 ✓   Gemini API can be used for a vast number of usecases including generating code from natural language, creating image captions, answering questions about the content of images and a lot more.

+Q&A

+Module 1 Quiz

+1. Which of the following describes the Gemini 1.0 Pro and Gemini 1.0 Pro Vision models?

+One model is used for translation, and the other is used for answering questions.
+One model specializes in text generation only, while the other model specializes exclusively in image generation.
+One model handles text-based prompts, the other handles multimodal prompts with text, images, and/or video.*
+Both models are suitable for medical use cases.

+2. You need to create a chatbot that is designed to answer customer questions about your company's products in a friendly and informative way.
+Which Gemini 1.0 Pro model is the best choice for this task?
+Gemini 1.0 Pro
+None of the Gemini 1.0 Pro models are suitable for chatbots.
+Gemini
+Both Gemini 1.0 Pro and Gemini 1.0 Pro Vision models are equally suitable.
+Gemini 1.0 Pro Vision